lisa-lumos/Snowflake/12-data-governance.md

 When a database object has both a row access policy and masking policies, Snowflake evaluates the row access policy first.

-Simulate how a policy will work: call the POLICY_CONTEXT function.
+Simulate how a policy will work: call the `POLICY_CONTEXT` function.

 You can create/apply an external table with a row access policy.
 Snowflake does not support using external tables as a "mapping table" in a row access policy.

-Snowflake supports adding a row access policy to a materialized view provided that a row access policy is not set on the underlying table or view.
+Snowflake supports adding a row access policy to a materialized view provided that a row access policy is not set on its underlying table.

 In the EXPLAIN command result and the query profile, Snowflake does not show users any row access policy information (i.e. policy name, policy signature, policy expression), nor the objects accessed by the policy.